-Masterpieces of type design for advertising
+Masterpieces of type design for advertising - VOL. I

 Limited edition of 150.
 The only collectable series typeset by hand in original 20th-century foundry types, which represent the pinnacle of modern aesthetic.